norrisng/CainiaoCorrect/README.md

 CainiaoCorrect is a simple program that can retrieve the RequestFileContent for a particular shipment ID from multiple DHL eCommerce AP Portal Order/Tracking reports.
 It even removes the HTTP header and performs basic error correction, allowing for immediate copy-and-pasting elsewhere for further editing.

+It also checks if all shipment IDs that were successfully retrieved were submitted to DHLeC.
+This can be useful as a "final check".

 As of this current version, basic error correction includes the following:
  * Correcting `<declarePrice>` and corresponding `<quantity>` so that it is at least `100` cents per `1` good
  * Correcting `<name>` and `<categoryName>` from `IC` to `Integrated Circuit`